artakhak/IoC.Configuration/docs/GitHub/IoC.Configuration.Documentation.md

 <?xml version="1.0" encoding="utf-8"?>
 <!--
-   The XML configuration file is validated against schema file IoC.Configuration.Schema.2F7CE7FF-CB22-40B0-9691-EAC689C03A36.xsd, which can be found in folder IoC.Cnfiguration.Content in output directory.
+   The XML configuration file is validated against schema file IoC.Configuration.Schema.2F7CE7FF-CB22-40B0-9691-EAC689C03A36.xsd, which can be found in folder IoC.Configuration.Content in output directory.
    The schema file can also be downloaded from http://oroptimizer.com/ioc.configuration/IoC.Configuration.Schema.2F7CE7FF-CB22-40B0-9691-EAC689C03A36.xsd or in source code project in Github.com.